karthik-siru/assignments-DSA/README.md

 ASSIGNMENT 1  :

-Read the pdf for detailed questions .
+Read the below provided pdf for detailed questions .

 <a href = "https://github.com/karthik-siru/assignments-DSA/blob/master/assignment1/CS2094D_Assignment_1_new.pdf"> Pdf file of Assignment 1 questions </a>